YannKurzo/calculator/README.md

   * The executable is located in "calculator_build/src/"

 ##### Compilation on Windows to be able to launch outside Cygwin
+- By default, the executable can only be used on Cygwin.
+To be able to use it as a normal program on Windows, the configure command should be launched as follow (using mingw compiler and linking libraries as static):
+  * ../calculator/configure CXX=x86_64-w64-mingw32-g++ CXXFLAGS="-static-libgcc -static-libstdc++"
+  * make
+- When using this configuration, the mpfr library is not installed by default!

 ##### Help
 - Help can be found by using: